BackupTheBerlios/hjb-svn/trunk/docs/rst/message-translation.rst

 * When sending messages, HJB clients *must* put standard header and application-specific properties in the HTTP POST request as HTTP form-encoded parameters whose values are `HJB-encoded`_.
-HJB decodes the parameters, places them into a real JMS message, then gives it the JMS provider's messaging infrastructure.
+HJB decodes the parameters, placing them into the real JMS message, then passes it on to the JMS provider's messaging infrastructure using the JMS API.

-* On receiving messages, the JMS message attributes, their optional properties, and the message body are all included in the response as text. **N.B.** The JMS standard headers and properties are **not** mapped to HTTP response headers - this is carefully considered design consideration, that makes it easier to extend the HJB message format in the future.
-The standard headers, properties and the actual returned message are organised in a simple textual format, as
+* On receiving messages, the JMS message attributes, their optional properties, and the message body are all included in the response as text. **N.B.** The JMS standard headers and properties are **not** mapped to HTTP response headers - this is carefully considered design consideration.
+It makes it easier to extend the HJB message format in the future.

-  follows:
+* The standard headers, properties and the contents are of  message are organised in a simple textual format, as follows:

   - The message is in two sections.
 There is a header section containing the standard headers and application-specific